drummonds/sceco/content/docs/Campaign2024/asPDF/_index.md

 ---
-title: 2024 SCECO Response to 23/03943/FUL
+title: AsPDF SCECO Response to 23/03943/FUL
+layout: pdflayout
 date: 2024-01-04
 ---

-SCECO is a local cooperative which has been involved in the set up of the conservation area 39 years ago and has been fighting tirelessly since then to preserve and enhance Streatham Common.
+Sceco is a local cooperative which has been involved in the set up of the conservation area 39 years ago and has been fighting tirelessly since then to preserve and enhance Streatham Common.

-We ask Lambeth Planning to reject this application and give residents views and consideration of the application itself.

 # The planning application